YUETANG2/AskGPT_Test3/README.md

 ## What's next for AskGenie
 - What sets our project apart is the vision for the next phase: we aim to empower users by summarizing their conversations into concise, user-friendly bullet points.
 This invaluable feature ensures that users can effortlessly revisit and reference their past interactions, eliminating the need to repeat questions.
 Our chatbox becomes a personalized knowledge repository, allowing users to build on their insights and experience a streamlined information retrieval process.
 It's not just about answering questions instantly; it's about creating a seamless and intelligent knowledge-sharing experience for the user, revolutionizing the way we navigate and learn in the digital landscape.

+# Next steps for AskGenie
+- Upgrade UI to dark mode
+- Switch to the conversation based Gemini model
+- Conversation summarization
+- Folder organization